AP® Physics 1 Study Plan & Tips

 • Two short answer questions

 The more you know about the format of the test and the nature of questions asked on it, the more relaxed you'll feel on test day.
 The AP exams are administered in May every year.
-Find out the exact test date of the AP Physics 1 exam and mark your calendar with that date and time so you will have a clear goal to be working towards.
+Find out the exact test date of the AP Physics 1 exam and mark your calendar with that date and time so you will have a clear goal to work towards.

-Struggling with AP® Physics?
+Struggling with AP Physics?

-Turn AP stress into AP® success!
-Study smarter with UWorld and see 5's in your future.
+Turn AP stress into AP success!
+Study smarter with UWorld and see 5's in your future

-2. Don't waste valuable time in class
+2. Make the most of valuable time in class

 Finally, engage with your teacher and your classmates.
 Group study sessions offer a great chance to improve your understanding by both teaching and learning with classmates.
-Helping someone else comprehend complex concepts is a great way to confirm your own understanding of these concepts as well.
+Helping someone else comprehend complex concepts is a great way to confirm your own understanding of these concepts, as well.

 3. Create an organized set of high-yield virtual notes